daniel8lopes/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 #### Roles

-By default, Omnia Platform suggests one role, named *Administration*.
+By default, Omnia Platform has one role, named *Administration*.
 This role has, by default, associated the user identified on platform setup as the *Platform Administrator* and it cannot be removed.
 Other users can be added to this *Role*.

 Additionally, when a tenant is created, two new roles are automatically added: